FOREX-Rate bets rule currency markets as dollar shines; euro, Aussie sag

 By Kevin Buckland

-TOKYO, Nov 17 (Reuters) - The U.S. dollar hit a fresh high since March 2017 against the yen and traded close to a 16-month peak versus a basket of major peers on Wednesday, as a run of strong economic data boosted bets for earlier Federal Reserve interest-rate hikes.
+TOKYO, Nov 17 (Reuters) - The U.S. dollar hit its highest since March 2017 against the yen and a 16-month peak versus the euro on Wednesday, as a run of strong economic data boosted bets for earlier Federal Reserve interest-rate hikes.

-Australia's dollar weakened after wage data failed to strengthen the case for tighter monetary policy.
+Australia's dollar weakened to the lowest in more than a month after wage data failed to strengthen the case for tighter monetary policy.

+"For the majors, inflation is a driver of growing developed-market policy divergence in favour of USD," Wong said.

+The dollar's gains will be "likely more pronounced against lower yielding majors such as JPY, EUR and CHF," he said.

-The dollar index =USD - which measures the currency against six rivals including the yen - traded at 95.871, not far from the overnight high of 95.978, a level not seen since July of last year.
+The dollar index =USD - which measures the currency against six rivals - rose 0.1% to 96.053 after earlier touching 96.266 for the first time since July of last year.

 U.S. retail sales rose more than expected in October, a report showed Tuesday, building on momentum from last week when data showed consumer prices surging at the highest rate since 1990.